mlehotay/ier/IER/IER-diagnostics.md

 IER-specification.md   (v10.8)
 ```

-If any statement here conflicts with the Specification, **the Specification takes precedence and the conflicting statement is void**.
+If any statement in this document conflicts with the Specification, **the Specification takes precedence and the conflicting statement is void**.

-**Purpose of this document:**

-* explain **why experience cannot be diagnosed or certified under IER**
-* show that the impossibility is **structural**, not methodological
-* classify the kind of non-diagnosability entailed by **intrinsic constraint + structural privacy**
-* clarify why epistemic opacity **increases moral responsibility** rather than reducing it (Specification Principle 13)
-* constrain misuse of IER in science, engineering, AI, governance, and policy contexts

-Nothing in this document determines whether any particular system is experiential.
-Under IER, such determinations are **epistemically unavailable in principle**.

 ---

+## **Orientation (Non-Normative, Reader-Aligned)**

+This document exists because **IER makes an unusually strong identity claim**: that experience is identical to a specific kind of globally integrated physical regime (*a Unified Experiential Field*), rather than to behavior, function, representation, or report.

+Readers familiar with scientific, clinical, or engineering approaches to mind naturally expect such a claim to support **tests, indicators, or diagnostic access**.
+That expectation is reasonable — and under IER, it fails **for structural reasons**, not because of reader error, methodological negligence, or lack of empirical sophistication.

+The purpose of this document is **not to discipline the reader**, but to **prevent a predictable misinterpretation**: mistaking the absence of diagnostics for an omission, weakness, or temporary limitation of the framework.
+Under IER, the absence is **necessary**, and understanding why prevents downstream confusion, ethical misapplication, and misplaced confidence.

+---

-### **Global Informational Language Disclaimer**
+## **Global Informational Language Disclaimer**

 All uses of *information*, *constraint*, *integration*, *coherence*, *signal*, *observable*, and *diagnostic* in this document are **descriptive shorthand only**.